How did Tiberius rule from AD 14 to 37, and how is his reign assessed?

 Trials for maiestas (treason against the imperial dignity) intensified under Tiberius, especially after Sejanus's fall.

 Tacitus's account.
-Tacitus's Annals presents the trials as Tiberius's vehicle for political revenge against the senatorial class.
+Tacitus's Annals presents the trials as Tiberius's vehicle for political revenge against the senatorial class, and his narrative catalogues a long, cumulative sequence of prosecutions across the reign, building an impression of sustained terror.

 Tiberius's late reign (AD 31-37)